 The Payroll and Benefits Reset: Proven Tactics from Industry Pros to Help Prevent Errors, Delays, and Compliance Risk

 This guest post is part of our ongoing partnership spotlight series, featuring insights from Kruze Consulting.
+Reviewed and endorsed by the INFINITI HR Advisory Team.

 Running payroll might seem like a straightforward process.
 Just track the hours worked, apply the correct rates, and deduct benefits.
 But for startup founders and growing businesses, the reality is far more complex.
 Each pay cycle carries regulatory, financial, and reputational risks that you need to understand, so you don’t derail company operations, damage employee trust, or ruin a fundraise.
 As accountants who work exclusively with startups, we’ve seen firsthand how easy it is for small errors to snowball into major compliance problems.
 The good news?
 A few proven tactics can drastically reduce that risk.

-1. Reassess Payroll Foundations Every Quarter
+1. Why Should Startups Reassess Payroll Foundations Every Quarter?

 Growing businesses evolve quickly, and new hires, changing compensation structures, and shifting funding models all impact payroll.
 Conduct a quarterly payroll audit to confirm: